conan-io/docs/examples/cross_build/emscripten.rst

    Windows), it is part of a toolchain ecosystem that compiles C/C++ to WebAssembly (WASM) and asm.js.

-   Conan uses ``os=Emscripten`` to:
+   Conan uses Emscripten to:

    - Align with the toolchain: Emscripten integrates the compiler, runtime glue, and JavaScript environment, making it practical to treat as an "OS-like" target.

-   - Support backward compatibility: Many recipes in ConanCenterIndex use os=Emscripten to enable or disable features and dependencies that specifically target Emscripten.
+   - Support backward compatibility: Many recipes in Conan Center Index use ``os=Emscripten`` to enable or disable features and dependencies that specifically target Emscripten.

    - Maintain stability: Changing this setting would break recipes that rely on it, and would complicate compatibility with alternative WASM toolchains.

 .. note::